tigellus/Markdown/2. Mechanical Ventilation/07. Arterial Blood Gasses/Arterial Blood Gasses.md

 # Question 13
 A patient presents with the following arterial blood gas values: pH: 7.47, PaCO2: 49, HCO3: 33
-What is the most accurate diagnosis?
+What is this patient's acid base disturbance?

 [WRONG] Fully Compensated Respiratory Alkalosis [WRONG] Uncompensated Metabolic Acidosis